isc-projects/bind9/doc/notes/notes-current.rst

   multiple versions of the same shared library) at startup.
 [GL #2387]

-- The default value of ``max-stale-ttl`` has been changed from 12 hours to 1 day and the default value of ``stale-answer-ttl`` has been changed from 1 second to 30 seconds, following RFC 8767 recommendations.
+- The default value of ``max-stale-ttl`` has been changed from 12 hours to 1 day, and the default value of ``stale-answer-ttl`` has been changed from 1 second to 30 seconds, following RFC 8767 recommendations.
 [GL #2248]

 - As part of an ongoing effort to use RFC 8499 terminology,